bhavya981/E-commerce-/README.md

 # E-commerce-
-this is just a basic e commerce site
+this is just a basic e commerce site like amazon and flipkart